 Before you run off to apply for life insurance, if you know the questions to expect, it’s going to make the whole process quicker and cleaner.

 - How severe is your condition?

 - What prescriptions were you given?
-In addition, it is important that the underwriters know what, if any, medications you have been prescribed for your condition.
+In addition, it is important that the underwriters know what, if any, medications you have been prescribed for your health condition.
 They will also need to know if the medication has been effective in treating your depression, as well as if you have had to change medications at any point in time since your initial diagnosis.

 - Have you ever been hospitalized because of your depression?
 It is also important for the underwriters to know if you have ever been hospitalized due to your condition.
 If so, they will also need to know for how long, and what the outcome was.